Coronary Artery Disease and Angina in HFpEF | Journal Scan

 This retrospective study reports that among patients with HFpEF randomized in the I-Preserve trial, patients with a history of CAD were at higher risk of death from any cause, which was driven by a higher rate of sudden death in particular.
 Furthermore, patients with CAD and HFpEF have evidence of more advanced HF, whereas patients with angina and HFpEF experience poorer quality of life, irrespective of the underlying etiology.
 These findings appear to suggest that specific interventions such as coronary revascularization or ICD therapy may improve outcomes in some groups of patients with HFpEF, but needs to be tested in prospective randomized trials.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Interventions and Coronary Artery Disease
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and SIHD, Acute Heart Failure, Interventions and Coronary Artery Disease

 Keywords: Angina Pectoris, Angina, Unstable, Biphenyl Compounds, Coronary Artery Bypass, Coronary Artery Disease, Coronary Disease, Death, Sudden, Follow-Up Studies, Heart Failure, Myocardial Infarction, Percutaneous Coronary Intervention, Proportional Hazards Models, Prospective Studies, Retrospective Studies, Tetrazoles